zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Rita begins by saying to Rick, “I just got a hot ti p from my brother to buy stock in McQ Corp.”
 A “tip” (tip) is advice, information tha t will help you.
 A “hot tip” is typically a tip about some piece of information tha t’s very timely that you need to do something about right away.
 This is often a term  that we use when we’re talking about secret information – in this case, the information is about buying stock.
 “Stock” (stock) is partial ownership in a co mpany.
 You can buy stock in what’s called a “stock market.”
 You could buy stock  in a big company like Microsoft or Apple or any other of the large compan ies.
 They all sell stock and you can go and buy a little piece of that company.

 Rita then has a hot tip about buying stock in McQ C orp.
 Rick sys, “Your brother works for McQ Corp. doesn’t he?”
 Rita says, “Yeah.
 He’s a director in the company.”
 A “director” is a member of the company’s , the corporation’s “board of directors.”
 This is a group of people – men and wom en – who make important decisions about the company, all the most important  decisions, including who to hire as the president.
-They are made by the Board o f Directors.
+They are made by the Board of Directors.
 Rita’s brother is on the Board of Directors of McQ Corp.

 Rita says, “He should know if something big is brew ing.”
 The expression “something big is brewing” (brewing) means that som ething important is going to happen but no one knows exactly what it is.
 It’s se cret information.
 “Something big is brewing.”
 Rick says, “If he’s a director an d he knows something that isn’t publicly disclosed about the company, and he he’s t elling you to buy stock, isn’t that insider trading?”
 Rick is saying that if Rita’ s brother is on the board of directors of McQ Corp. and he knows something that isn’t publicly disclosed, then there’s a problem.
 “Publicly” means that everyone k nows about it.
 “Disclosed” means that you tell someone.
 So, if you “publicly d isclose (disclose) information,” you announce it to everyone.
 You tell the newspaper , you tell the television stations, “This is what’s happening in my company.”